 TU Darmstadt is active as the coordinator of Unite! both throughout the alliance and also internally within the university.

-Unite! will become tangible for the various status groups at TU Darmstadt in projects, initiatives, various programmes and in the development of strategic projects such as collaborative research partnerships or joint programmes.
+Unite! will become tangible for the various status groups at TU Darmstadt in projects, initiatives, various offers and in the development of strategic projects such as research cooperations or joint programmes.
 All members of TU Darmstadt should contribute to how TU Darmstadt directly influences Unite! and how Unite! impacts TU Darmstadt.
 The aim is for Unite! to develop out of the universities – with all of their status groups – and the structure is merely designed to facilitate this process.
 Contact persons for ideas are the Key Liaison Officers.

 The European Universities Initiative

-The European Commission proposed the in 2019 to push towards establishing a European Universities Initiative by 2025.
+The European Commission proposed the in 2019 to shape and drive the creation of a European Universities Initiative by 2025.
 The European Universities are transnational alliances of higher education institutions from across the EU that share a long-term strategy and promote European values and identity.
-The initiative is designed to significantly strengthen mobility of students and staff, and foster the quality, inclusiveness and competitiveness of European higher education.
+The initiative is designed to significantly strengthen student and staff mobility and foster the quality, equity and competitiveness of European higher education.
 European Education Area

-Responding to a call in 2019 under the , the first 17 alliances were selected for a pilot phase of 3 years to build the foundations of the future European Universities.
-24 more alliances followed in the 2nd call in 2020, as well as additional funding by the EU under the Horizon 2020 call Erasmus+ Framework Programme, in order to boost the Research and Innovation dimension of the European Universities towards a “Science with and for Society”.
-European Research Area
+Responding to a call in 2019 under the Programme, the first 17 Alliances were selected for a pilot phase of 3 years to build the foundations of the future European Universities.
+This was followed by 24 more alliances in the second call in 2020 and additional funding from the EU under the Horizon 2020 call Erasmus+ Framework to strengthen the Research and Innovation activities of European universities towards a European Research Area.
+“Science with and for Society”